By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

 Pineapples are filled to the brim with highly healthy vitamins & nutrients.
 However, they have too much sugar per g to be considered a regular dietary choice.

 In addition to pineapple, many other fruits are safe for rabbits to consume in moderation.
 These include apples, bananas, strawberries, blueberries, raspberries, and melons such as watermelon and cantaloupe.
-Introducing new foods slowly and monitoring your rabbit’s reaction to them is important.
+Introducing new foods slowly and monitoring your rabbit’s reaction to them is essential.

-However, this should only ever be a few drops of pure pineapple juice at most.
-Pineapple juice is not a miracle cure and the extra sugar can cause further damage during GI Stasis.
+Remember that pineapple juice is not a miracle cure; the extra sugar can cause further damage during GI Stasis.
 So, please be extremely careful.